 Possible Fire Suppression Bottle Of An Aircraft Lands On Maldives Beach

-On 25 March, a mysterious object, possibly a fire suppression bottle of an aircraft washed up ashore at Baarah, Maldives.
+A mysterious object, possibly a fire suppression bottle of an aircraft washed up ashore at Baarah, Maldives.
 Islanders first thought of it as a bomb and reported to authorities.
 The Maldives military has said its not an explosive device, but did not confirm if it was fire suppression bottle as people suspected or otherwise.
 Here are the updates over the past days.
 Check out this detailed Map of Maldives

 showing airport,resorts, virgin islands etc. Understand the Maldives visa policy